 3 tablespoons mayonnaise and/or oil (choose between avocado, coconut, hazelnut, hemp, olive, or walnut oils)

 Salt generously.
 It’s also optional to add in extra flavorings of choice like black pepper, fresh or dried herbs, storebought or dry mustard, chopped shallot, minced garlic, or citrus zest.

 Upgrade the flavor of your vegetables and possibly aid your digestion at the same time by quick-pickling with apple cider vinegar.
-ACV has antibacterial properties and contains probiotics, which can help common gut issues and contribute to healthy digestion.
+Veggies have so many health benefits and simply help you feel good.